bosth/plpygis/doc/source/plpython.rst

      POINT(10 20)
      POINT(20 10)

-Python's ``yield`` keyword may also be used to return elements in a set rather than returning them in as elements in a list.
+Python's ``yield`` keyword may also be used to return elements in a set rather than returning them as elements in a list.

 Shared data
 -----------